markshivers/branch-take-home/README.md

 - https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28#get-a-user
 - https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28#list-repositories-for-a-user

 This architecture ensures separation of concerns, making the application more maintainable and testable.
 It also focuses on immutability and functional programming principles where applicable.
-This can help prevent bugs if the application grows.
+This can help prevent bugs as the application grows.
 I wanted to have a view representation, so I could easily construct the final result without being tightly coupled to the format github provided.

 ## Dependencies
 - Java 21